 Student-Institution partnership of the year

-- Partnership between a student and FE/HE institution that have worked effectively to make change for women in STEM in Scotland and have had an impact on the student body or wider community.
+Partnership between a student and an institution that have worked effectively to make change for women in STEM in Scotland and have had an impact on the student body or wider community.

 The Awards are judged by an experienced panel from across the education sector, third sector and industry.